himanshu-802/Quiz-App/README.md

 3. run command in terminal " npm i "
 4. Open the brower with URL "localhost:8000"

+## Feature

+1. Support Login/Signup Authentication with passport.js
+2. Student from particular branch and year will get Quiz, by their respected teacher.
+3. Only 1 quiz set for particular subject

 ## TODO

 - [ ] EDIT functionally Error